-This fact sheet is for Max Goal Insurance Plan issued by AXA China Region Insurance Company (Bermuda) Limited (Incorporated in Bermuda with limited liability) ("AXA", "the Company" or "we").
+This fact sheet is for selected participating life insurance plans issued by AXA China Region Insurance Company (Bermuda) Limited (Incorporated in Bermuda with limited liability) ("AXA", "the Company" or "we").
 It contains general information only and does not constitute any contract or part thereof between AXA and any person.
 It does not take into account any investment objectives, financial situation or particular needs of any person.
-For detailed terms, conditions and exclusions of the plans, please refer to the relevant policy contracts, which will be made available by the Company upon request.
+For detailed terms, conditions and exclusions of the plan, please refer to the relevant policy contracts, which will be made available by the Company upon request.